tshepang/blog/content/leftovers-season-2-episode-1.md

 The performances are without flaw.
 My one favorite is that of the guy playing the fireman.
 He delivers one of the most impressive performances I've seen yet.
 He's such a pleasure to watch.
-Equally irresistible is the gal playing his daughter.
+Equally irresistible is the woman playing his daughter.
 The character development given these two is amazing.
 Playing the mother is Regina King in what is the only one of her performances I've really enjoyed.